 These two shopping streets are the top places to pick up one-of-a-kind souvenirs.
 Those not looking to buy anything should still slow down and take a moment to window shop.
 Just like the locals do!

-#8 Climb to the Torre delle Ore Clock Tower
+#8 Climb the Torre delle Ore Clock Tower

 Without a doubt, one of the top Lucca things to see is the Torre delle Ore.
-Ranking as the tallest tower in Lucca, Torre delle Ore was built in 1390.
+Ranking as the tallest tower in Lucca, it was built in 1390.

-For a small fee, visitors can climb the 207 original wooden steps to the top for a fine view over the rooftops.
-Additionally, guests can see the inner workings of the clock mechanism.
+For a small fee, you can ascend the 207 original wooden steps for a fine view over the rooftops.
+Additionally, guests get to see the inner workings of the clock mechanism.

-Travel Tip: You can purchase a single ticket to Torre delle Ore or a combination ticket that also includes entry to the Torre Guinigi and Orto Botanico.
+Budget Tip: You can purchase a single entry or a combination ticket that also includes entry to Torre Guinigi and Orto Botanico.

 #9 Gaze at the Façade of Chiesa di San Michele in Foro

-Although the interior is not nearly as dazzling as the exterior, we recommend popping inside…if for nothing else than to see San Davino, who lies in rest under the altar.
-There is no ticket required to enter this church; it’s one of the free Lucca places to visit!
+Although the interior is not nearly as dazzling as the exterior, we recommend popping inside to see San Davino, who lies in rest under the altar.
+There is no ticket required; it’s one of the free Lucca places to visit!

 #10 Learn about the Life of Opera Composer Puccini

-Born in Lucca in 1858, Giacomo Puccini is one of the most famous Italian opera composers of all time.
-The museum, which occupies the birth home of the composer, details Puccini’s life with various memorabilia and furnishings.
+Born here in 1858, Giacomo Puccini is one of the most famous Italian opera composers of all time.
+The museum, which occupies his birth home, details Puccini’s life with various memorabilia and furnishings.

 Highlights include his piano, sheet music, photographs, letters, personal garments and opera costumes.
-There is a small fee to enter the museum and tours are available.
+There is a small fee to enter and tours are available.

 #11 Admire the Architecture of Chiesa di San Paolino

-While many of the towns in Tuscany are awash with Renaissance architecture, the Basilica of San Paolino is purposely designed in the Renaissance style.
-Built in 1513 by Baccio da Montelupo, the church features clean lines, clear symmetry and classic harmony.
+While many of the towns in Tuscany are awash with Renaissance architecture, the Basilica of San Paolino features clean lines, clear symmetry and classic harmony.

 #12 Enjoy the Art at the Museum of Villa Mansi